ekim3483/Pipelines/README.md

-Pipeline templates for my future reference or yours.
-Thanks to IBM Skills Network on Coursera and Stack Overflow.
+Pipeline templates.
+Credit to Ramesh Sannareddy at IBM Skills Network on Coursera.